-- any base-line operating system, and if a. virtualization is needed for scalability, a hypervisor layer, - b. any desired middleware or application that runs on that operating system - end-user access solution that is C. any appropriate e.g. web, RDP, VNC, etc.
+- Any base-line operating system, and if a. virtualization is needed for scalability, a hypervisor layer, - b.
+Any desired middleware or application that runs on that operating system

 Images can be loaded on "bare-metal", or into an operating system/application virtual environment of choice.
 When a user has the right to create an image, that user usually starts with a "No App" or a base-line image e.g., Win XP or Linux without any except most basic applications that come with the operating system, and extends it with his/her applications.
 Similarly, when an author constructs composite images (aggregates of two or more images we call environments that are loaded synchronously), the user extends service capabilities of VCL.
 An author can program an image for sole use on one or more hardware units, if that is desired, or for sharing of the resources with other users.